IBM/Hybrid-Cloud-Applications-and-Services/README.md

 [Troubleshooting](#troubleshooting)

-# 1. Run a WebSphere Liberty API Discovery Server using Docker
+# 1. Run a On-promise Server using Docker

 In this step, we want to put all our APIs in one place.
-Then, we will build our own WebSphere Liberty API Discovery Server docker image with all those APIs and run it on docker.
+Then, we will build our own On-promise Server docker image with all those APIs and run it on docker.
+In this example, we will use WebSphere Liberty for our server.
 At the end of this step, you should able to call your APIs via your localhost.

 1. First install [Docker CLI](https://www.docker.com/community-edition#/download).

 2. Then, go to the defaultServer folder (i.e `cd defaultServer`).
 If you want to deploy your own APIs, put your **.war** API application in the **apps** folder and configure the **server.xml** file.
-For this example, we will use the airlines and swagger-sample API application.
+For this example, we will use the airlines API application.

 	Now, in your defaultServer folder, build your server and run it on your local host.